futureaiitofficial/prosumeai/docs/cookie-management.md

-# ProsumeAI Cookie Management System
+# ATScribe Cookie Management System

 ## Overview

-The ProsumeAI cookie management system provides a centralized, secure approach to handling cookies throughout the application.
+The ATScribe cookie management system provides a centralized, secure approach to handling cookies throughout the application.
 It implements best practices for cookie security and privacy compliance.

 ## Architecture